Fusō-class battleship: Background

 The design of the Fusō-class battleships was shaped both by the ongoing international naval arms race and a desire among Japanese naval planners to maintain a fleet of capital ships powerful enough to defeat the United States Navy in an encounter in Japanese territorial waters.
 The IJN's fleet of battleships had proven highly successful in 1905, the last year of the Russo-Japanese War, which culminated in the destruction of the Russian Second and Third Pacific Squadrons at the Battle of Tsushima.

-In the aftermath, the Japanese Empire immediately turned its focus to the two remaining rivals for imperial dominance in the Pacific Ocean: Britain and the United States.
+In the aftermath of that war, the Japanese Empire immediately turned its focus to the two remaining rivals for imperial dominance in the Pacific Ocean: Britain and the United States.
 Satō Tetsutarō, a Japanese Navy admiral and military theorist, speculated that conflict would inevitably arise between Japan and at least one of its two main rivals.
 To that end, he called for the Japanese Navy to maintain a fleet with at least 70% as many capital ships as the US Navy.
 This ratio, Satō theorized, would enable the Imperial Japanese Navy to defeat the US Navy in one major battle in Japanese waters in any eventual conflict.
 Accordingly, the 1907 Imperial Defense Policy called for the construction of a battle fleet of eight modern battleships, 20000 LT each, and eight modern armored cruisers, 18000 LT each.
 This was the genesis of the Eight-Eight Fleet Program, the development of a cohesive battle line of sixteen capital ships.

 The launch of HMS Dreadnought in 1906 by the Royal Navy raised the stakes, and complicated Japan's plans.
 Displacing 17900 LT and armed with ten 12 in guns, Dreadnought rendered all existing battleships obsolete by comparison.
 The launch of the battlecruiser HMS Invincible the following year was a further setback for Japan's quest for parity.
 When the two new Satsuma-class battleships and two Tsukuba-class armored cruisers, launched by 1911, were outclassed by their British counterparts, the Eight-Eight Fleet Program was restarted.

 The first battleships built for the renewed Eight-Eight Fleet Program were the two dreadnoughts of the Kawachi class, ordered in 1907 and laid down in 1908.
 In 1910, the Navy put forward a request to the Diet (parliament) to secure funding for the entirety of the program at once.
 Because of economic constraints, the proposal was cut first by the Navy Ministry to seven battleships and three battlecruisers, then by the cabinet to four armored cruisers and a single battleship.
 The Diet amended this by authorizing the construction of four battlecruisers (the Kongō class) and one battleship, later named Fusō, in what became the Naval Emergency Expansion bill.